You will break free of your corporate life. You will take a new path.

-If your society is one which gives noticeable importance to and status to different professions, wealth or other status markers, you cannot expect to keep the same respect from your society after leaving your condoned path and possibly respectable title either.
+If your society is one that gives noticeable importance to and status to different professions, wealth, or other status markers, you cannot expect to keep the same respect from your society after leaving your condoned path and possibly respectable title either.

 Conversely, if you are living in a more egalitarian country in which professions or wealth do not carry much status and do not modify the social standing of persons, you could still lose your connection to your circle of colleagues and the network but your social standing within your society would not get modified much, if it gets modified at all.

-For example you can start connecting to people from the new social sphere or work field which you will be transitioning to, even before leaving your corporate job.
-You can start engaging in activities with these people, you can start attending events, conventions or whatever other social gathering which your social sphere has.
+For example, you can start connecting to people from the new social sphere or work field to which you will be transitioning to, even before leaving your corporate job.
+You can start engaging in activities with these people, you can start attending events, conventions, or whatever other social gatherings which your social sphere has.